gravitee-io/gravitee-api-management/docs/management-configuration-apiquality.md

 - a health-check is set
 - the description contains has a minimum length
 - the default logo is not used
-- views and labels are set on the API
+- categories and labels are set on the API

 The idea is to invite API publisher to configure all non mandatory fields according to the admin rules.
 A percentage rate will be calculated according to these rules and their weights.